Vatsal09/Garage-Automation/Group10_Demo_2/1_code/README1.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-To run the run the code, you must start the website: in the terminal go to mysite and then run python manage.py runserver Then go to http://127.0.0.1:8000/garageAutomation/login: Username="Guy" password="group10password"  #NOTE! the capital G in the username, dont include quotes
+To run the run the code, you must start the website: in the terminal go to mysite and then run python manage.py runserver Then go to http://127.0.0.1:8000/garageAutomation/login: Username="Guy" password="group10password"  #NOTE! the capital G in the username, don’t include quotes

 This account has some payment methods and parking sessions already set in the database

 Register a new account in http://127.0.0.1:8000/garageAutomation/register if necessary

+Using the Map
+	It will be displayed after logging in.
+You can view different levels by pressing the button on the bottom

+Viewing Account Info
+	Pressing the hamburger button on the top left will display the Payment, History, and Settings buttons that will each display the pages if they are pressed.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Parking Specific Instructions